Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering

 From Table \ref{table:base}, we can see that:

+First, MFB significantly outperforms all the baseline multi-modal fusion models.
+MFB is at least 2 points higher than the compared baseline models of similar sizes: the MFB($k$=5,$o$=200) model outperforms the EltwiseProd model by 2.1 points, and the MFB($k$=5,$o$=1000) model outperforms the EltwiseProd+FC+ReLU model by 2.2 points.
+These results demonstrates the advantage of second-order bilinear pooling models over the first-order pooling models on learning discriminative multi-modal feature representations.

-First, MFB significantly outperforms MCB and MLB.
-With 5/6 parameters, MFB($k=5,o=1000$) achieves an improvement of about 1.0 points compared with MCB and MLB.
-Moreover, with only 1/3 parameters and 2/3 GPU memory usage, MFB($k=5,o=200$) obtains similar results to MCB and MLB.
+Second, MFB outperforms other multi-modal bilinear pooling approaches.
+With 5/6 parameters, MFB($k$=5,$o$=1000) achieves an improvement of about 1.0 points compared with MCB and MLB.
+Moreover, with only 1/3 parameters and 2/3 GPU memory usage, MFB($k$=5,$o$=200) obtains similar results to MCB.
 These characteristics allows us to train our model on a memory limited GPU with larger batch-size.
-In Fig. \ref{fig:train_val}, we show the courses of validation, from which it can seen that the convergence rates of MFB are faster than that of MLB during training (MLB takes more than 80,000 iterations to achieve good a validation accuracy), and MFB significantly outperforms the two other methods in terms of accuracy on the validation set.
-Furthermore, it can be seen from the MCB accuracy that its performance gradually falls after 25,000 iterations, indicating that it suffers from overfitting with the high-dimensional output features.
-In comparison, the performance of our MFB model is relatively robust.
+In Fig. \ref{fig:train_val}, we show the courses of validation, from which it can be seen that MFB significantly outperforms the two other methods in terms of accuracy on the validation set.
+Furthermore, it can be seen from the accuracy curve of MCB that its performance gradually falls after 25,000 iterations, indicating that it suffer from overfitting with the high-dimensional output features.
+In comparison, the performance of MFB is relatively robust.

-Second, when $ko$ is fixed to a constant, e.g., 5000, the number of factors $k$ affects the performance.
+Third, when $ko$ is fixed to a constant, e.g., 5000, the number of factors $k$ affects the performance.
 Increasing $k$ from 1 to 5, produces a 0.5 points performance gain.
 When $k=10$, the performance has approached saturation.
-This phenomenon can be explained by the fact that a large $k$ corresponds to using a large window to sum pool the features, which can be treated as a compressed representation and may loss some information.
+This phenomenon can be explained by the fact that a large $k$ corresponds to using a large window to sum pool the features, which can be treated as a compressed representation and may lose some information.
 When $k$ is fixed, increasing $o$ does not produce any further improvement.
 This suggests that high-dimensional output features may be easier to overfit.
-Similar results can be seen in \cite{fukui2016multimodal}.
+Similar results can be seen in MCB \cite{fukui2016multimodal}.
 In summary, $k=5$ and $o=1000$ may be a suitable combination for our MFB model on the VQA dataset, so we use these settings in our follow-up experiments.